Day One (My FAQ's)

 My previous pictures and past regimens are always still public with the descriptions of what I was doing written with them.
 Everyone is welcomed to take a look at them.

 A lot of people have been sending me personal messages since I've joined this site.
-Unfortunately, they just look at my pictures and simply begin telling me about trying [this and that].
-OVER and OVER again I explain to each and every one of them what I am doing.
-It has gotten pretty repetitive at this point to be quite honest.
+OVER and OVER again I explain to each and every one of them what I am doing, but it has gotten pretty repetitive at this point to be quite honest.

 What do you do?